ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 If you're interested in understanding this better (or you would like examples of how other hooks work), then you should definitely check out [Shawn Wang's post and video on hooks](https://www.swyx.io/getting-closure-on-hooks/), which is what this code was, uh, heavily inspired by.

- th object contain
 __Testing Hooks__
 One thing that this code hopefully makes clear is that a hook will really only work if it's called from within the context of a component function (as per the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)).
-Hooks need to be called in the correct order, so that `currentIndex` is incremented correctly, and `currentIndex` needs to be reset after each render.
-This has some implications for testing hooks, as we can't st call them like we might with other JavaScript functions.
+Hooks within a function need to be called in the correct order, so that `currentIndex` is incremented correctly, and `currentIndex` needs to be reset after each render.
+This means that we can't test hooks just by calling them like regular JavaScript functions.
 Instead, we need to use something like `renderHook()`.

 ```js
 it('returns the initial value', () => {